nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing completed tasks: `clear_completed_task`
-Clear tasks marked as completed from the task list.
+Clears tasks marked as completed from the task list.

 Format: `clear_completed_task`
-* If there's no completed task in the list (or even no any task in the list), this command is still able to be executed and return success message `Completed tasks (if any) have been cleared!` (In this case, no task is cleared since no task is completed.)
+* Even if there's no completed task in the list (or even no any task in the list), this command is still able to be executed and return success message `Completed tasks (if any) have been cleared!` (In this case, no task is cleared since no task is completed.)

 #### Illustration of usage of `clear_completed_task`: